Wales and the French Revolution

 Our research project, funded by the AHRC and the University of Wales, is currently exploring the effects of a period of extraordinary upheaval on Welsh life and letters.

-The Wales and the French Revolution series will open up a wide range of material across the political and social spectrum.
+The Wales and the French Revolution series, currently at eight published volumes with more to come, has opened up a wide range of material across the political and social spectrum.
 Ballads, poems, letters, sermons, diaries, and newspaper articles all tell the story in their own way.